HarteminkLab/TOP/README.md

 Train `TOP` model using motif, DNase and ChIP data from all TF-cell type combinations
 -------------------------------------------------------------------------------------

+### Prepare motif, DNase and ChIP training data

-First, you will need to prepare training data for each TF in each cell type, including: PWM scores, normalized DNase data (with MILLIPEDE binning), and normalized ChIP read counts.
-You will then combine training datasets for all training TF-cell type combinations to get combined training data.
+You will need to prepare training data for each TF in each cell type, including: PWM scores, normalized DNase data (with `MILLIPEDE` binning), and normalized ChIP read counts, and then combine training datasets for all training TF-cell type combinations.

-Then, train `TOP` model using combined training data for all TF-cell type combinations.
+### Train `TOP` model using combined training data from all TF-cell type combinations

-The current version of the `TOP` model was implemented using JAGS, and you will need `rjags` R package to fit the model.
+`TOP` uses MCMC to fit the Bayesian hierarchical model.
+The current version was implemented using [JAGS](http://mcmc-jags.sourceforge.net).
+You will need `rjags` R package to fit the model.

 ``` r
 library(rjags)